The Tonight Show Starring Johnny Carson: Rebroadcasts and streaming availability

 A large amount of material from Carson's first two decades of The Tonight Show (1962–1982), much of it not seen since it had first aired, appeared in a half hour "clip/compilation" syndicated program known as Carson's Comedy Classics that aired in 1983.
 Audio clips from the show were featured nightly on WHO-AM in Des Moines, Iowa, in the mid-2000s.
 In 2014, Turner Classic Movies would begin rerunning select interviews from the program for a new series called "Carson on TCM" presented by Conan O'Brien, who himself hosted The Tonight Show briefly.

 The digital multicast network Antenna TV acquired rerun rights to whole episodes of the series in August 2015.
 Unlike the previous clip shows, Antenna TV's airings feature full broadcasts as they were originally seen, with the only edits being removal of The Tonight Show name, with the show being renamed simply as Johnny Carson (as of January 2018, the broadcasts air opposite the current edition of The Tonight Show in much of the United States, and NBC still owns the trademark on that name), and with bumpers, walk-on music and the closing theme being replaced by generic music cues from the Warner/Chappell Production Music library.
-Most musical guest segments are also removed.
+Most musical guest segments are also removed as are episodes with guest hosts.
 Antenna TV began airing the show seven days a week beginning January 1, 2016.
-Currently, the show airs Mondays-Saturdays at 11:00pm EST, with the 60-minute episodes (from September 1980 – May 1992) air Monday through Friday nights, and 90-minute episodes (from 1972 – September 12, 1980) on Saturday nights.
+Currently, the show airs Mondays-Saturdays at 11:00pm EST, with the 60-minute episodes (from September 15, 1980 – May 1992) air Monday through Friday nights, and 90-minute episodes (from 1972 – September 12, 1980) on Saturday nights.

 Selected episodes of Carson's show are available on NBC's Peacock streaming service.
 Shout!
 Factory launched a 24/7 streaming channel devoted to the series in August 2020, which is distributed through various free over-the-top platforms, including Stirr, Xumo and Pluto TV.
 Recently, The Roku Channel began streaming JohnnyCarsonTV on its multi-channel platform LiveTV.